Patrice Rushen

 Biography

-Rushen is the elder of two daughters born to Allen and Ruth Rushen (former Director of California Department of Corrections).
+Rushen is the elder of two daughters born to Allen and Ruth Rushen (former Director of the California Department of Corrections).
 Patrice was three years old when she began playing the piano, and by the time she was six, she was giving classical recitals.
 In her teens, she attended Locke High School and later earned a degree in music from the University of Southern California.

 After winning a competition at the age of 17 that enabled her to perform with her band at the Monterey Jazz Festival, Rushen signed with the Prestige label, releasing three albums with them – Prelusion (1974), Before the Dawn (1975), and Shout It Out (1977).
 In 1978, when she was 23, she began recording with Elektra.